kappa8219/shell-tips/README.md

 DevOps Automation routines mostly.
 Maybe some of them lack explanation, but I'm lasy :)

 _Warning!
 Use it strictly on your own risk_
+_Note!
+Feel free to add some variation or idea for another approach_

 ### AWS